-The City agrees to reimburse an employee for meal expense in accordance with reimbursement procedures of their department up to Ten Dollars (\$10.00) for breakfast, Twelve Dollars (\$12.00) for lunch or Twenty Four (\$24.00) for dinner.
-This meal reimbursement policy applies only when an employee works four and one-half (4-1/2) hours of consecutive overtime in conjunction with their regular duty shift, or on call back on their regular day off.
+The City agrees to reimburse an employee for meal expense in accordance with reimbursement procedures of his or hertheir department up to Ten Dollars (\$10.00) for breakfast, Twelve Dollars (\$12.00) for lunch or Twenty Four (\$24.00) for dinner.
+This meal reimbursement policy applies only when an employee works four and one-half (4-1/2) hours of consecutive overtime in conjunction with his or hertheir regular duty shift, or on call back on his or hertheir regular day off.